rajaben-ali/tee-research-project/README.md

-# Securing mobile applications using trusted execution environment
+# Samsung device - Trusted execution environment
 ### Goal
 Skill up in OS security & pen-testing, and contribute to the team's research around the TEE